Manuscript Preparation Guidelines

 Make sure that there are no comments, annotations, field codes, or hidden text whatsoever in the final version of the manuscript that you submit to the Press.
 In addition, make sure that all “tracked changes” or other revision marks have been accepted as final (i.e., there should be no revision marks, hidden or otherwise, in the final manuscript).

-Separating Boxes/Sidebars, Maps, Tables, and Figures from the Text
+Separating Boxes/Sidebars, Tables, and Figures from the Text

-Each text box/sidebar, map, table, photograph, or figure of any kind must be submitted in files separate from those of the main text.
+Each text box/sidebar, table, or figure of any kind (including photographs, maps, charts, and graphs) must be submitted in files separate from those of the main text.
 File names of figures should follow Chicago’s convention: “Smith_ch1_001.tif” or “Smith_001.tif.”
 (See our Digital Art Digest and Art Submission Requirements for more information.)

-Text boxes/sidebars, maps, tables, and illustrations should be numbered separately.
+Text boxes/sidebars, tables, and figures should be numbered separately.
 Furthermore, if your book will have a color gallery, number color plates separately from black and white images.